intern0t/personal-blog/_drafts/2017-11-13-jekyll-search-using-google-custom-search-engine-and-jquery.md

 tags: jquery javascript rest-api google free engine jekyll ajax
 ---

-Jekyll is an amazing blogging platform, in terms of simplicity, templating and cleanliness.
+Jekyll is an amazing blogging platform, regarding simplicity, templating and cleanliness.
 There are drawbacks for simplicity, lack of essential features.
-In order to keep my blog clean and minimal, I used Google's Custom Search Engine and forwarded users to Google's custom search's public url however it just seems too unprofessional.
-Let's say I want to search for the term `node` in my blog, I would simply forward the user to Google's public search [url](https://cse.google.com/cse/publicurl?cx=010738197107477130202:cnkjahloicw&q=node).
-I tried searching for alternatives which I could integrate the search feature within my blog however it all required me to install and setup a whole different libraries and such.
+To keep my blog clean and minimal, I used Google's Custom Search Engine and forwarded users to Google's custom search's public URL however it just seems too unprofessional.
+Let's say I want to search for the term `node` in my blog; I would simply forward the user to Google's public search [url](https://cse.google.com/cse/publicurl?cx=010738197107477130202:cnkjahloicw&q=node).
+I tried searching for alternatives which I could integrate the search feature on my blog however it all required me to install and set up a whole different libraries and such.

 There are various alternatives that one can use to integrate search feature in their Jekyll powered blog, some, from top of my head would be [Lunr.js](https://learn.cloudcannon.com/jekyll/jekyll-search-using-lunr-js/), [Simple-Jekyll-Search](https://github.com/christian-fei/Simple-Jekyll-Search) by [christian-fei](https://github.com/christian-fei), [Algolia](https://www.algolia.com/), [Swifttype](https://swiftype.com/) etc.
 <!--excerpt-->
-Although Google's Custom Search Engine was already used before, I decided to simply use [Google's Search API](https://developers.google.com/custom-search/json-api/v1/using_rest) to extend and display the search results in my blog.
+Although Google's Custom Search Engine was already used before, I decided to simply use [Google's Search API](https://developers.google.com/custom-search/json-api/v1/using_rest) to extend and display the search results on my blog.
 It all starts by creating a [custom Google's search](https://cse.google.com/create/new).

-My previous search layout is given as follows.

 {% highlight html %}
 <div class="row">